muratk5n/thirdwave/en/README.md

 ---

-Isnt NZ away from the center of things?
-They are to the south of AU, not in "theather" in case of serious binness.
+NZ seems away from the center of things.. to the south of AU, not in "theather" in case of conflict.

 The Guardian: "New Zealand’s longstanding nuclear-free policy also means that Australian submarines developed under the deal are banned